SofTap pigments use only high quality ingredients, are hypoallergenic, and do not contain any FD&C or D&C dyes.

 Permanent Cosmetics is the most natural way to look your best.
 Professionals specializing in the SofTap® hand method use 100% disposable hand tools to gently and delicately implant permanent color into the skin.
-This method is non-invasive, highly controlled, and produces the most natural looks you will ever see in permanent makeup.
+This method is non-invasive, highly controlled, provide fast healing and produces the most natural looks you will ever see in permanent makeup.

 Eyebrows – $400.00